Hummingbird Food: Sugar Water for Hummingbirds 101

-Check out 13 questions about hummingbird feeders answered by experts.
+Check out your questions about hummingbird feeders answered by experts.

-Stick to White Sugar
+Stick to White Sugar for Hummingbird Food

 It’s always best to stick with real white sugar in your hummingbird feeders.
 Say no to sugar substitutes and brown sugar.
-Check out the essential guide to hummingbird food.

 Don’t Add Honey to Hummingbird Sugar Water

 Some people like to come up with creative ways to sweeten sugar water for hummingbirds water without sugar, and the most common stand-in is honey.
 Honey can make your sugar water mixture ferment more quickly.
-Skip the honey, and stick to sugar.
+Skip the honey, and stick to white sugar.

+Though hummingbirds are attracted to red, clear sugar water works just fine—skip the red dye.
+The birds will still find your feeders.
 Even though every bird expert seems to agree that you don’t need red dye, people still add it to their sugar water.
-You also see companies offering pre-made hummingbird sugar water that is red.
 If this is you, don’t feel bad—but it’s time to break this habit once and for all.
 You don’t need red water to attract hummingbirds.
 In fact, the food coloring could be bad for the birds.

 Keep Sugar Water for Hummingbirds Clean

 “I keep a box of parakeet gravel on hand to clean my feeders.
 Put a couple teaspoons in the feeder with warm water, then swirl and rise.
 It cleans the toughest mold,” says Sally Brovold Kulm of North Dakota.